 - Beef broth - the base of the stew, is much more flavorful than water and helps the beef to retain flavor as it cooks.

-- Vegetables - I chose peas, carrots, celery, potatoes, and onions to make a traditional, old-fashioned beef stew.
+- Vegetables - I chose peas, potatoes, and aromatics like carrots, celery, and onions to make a traditional, old-fashioned beef stew.
 It's a similar veggie mix to what I use in Bone Broth Chicken Noodle Soup, minus the potatoes and onions.

 - Cornstarch - used as a gluten-free thickener to make it more "stew" like than soup.